 Ideally, yes.
 A well written cover letter can help set your application apart from others.
 Cover letters provide you with an opportunity to show your written communication skills while helping potential employees see that your skills and experience meet the qualifications they are looking for.
 It can also be used to provide additional information such as your flexibility in scheduling or your willingness to relocate for a job opportunity.

 Your cover letter should be tailored to each job/organization you are applying to.
 Please review our cover letter template for additional information about formatting and content.
-You can visit our office during drop-in hours to have your cover letter reviewed or for any further information.
+You can visit our office to have your cover letter reviewed by a Career Services staff member.

 Career Services is unable to assist or advise you in obtaining a work permit.
 The International Student Services Office in 128 University Centre may be able to provide more information on this process.